 You measure a 3phase, 3wire system (aron circuit, Aron set to on)

 You measure a 2phase, 3wire system.(Aron set to off).

-The standard wiring for this is '2+2 channels'.
+The standard wiring for this is '2+2 Channels'.
+If you have installed the option star to delta conversion (L45-O6) you have two further possible wirings: